 - Take the Option: If you are lucky enough to be at a restaurant that offers sides of carrots/applesauce/fresh fruit, take the option!
 My 8-year old adds, “you can order carrots or applesauce and also get a small side of fries to share.”
 I sometimes get curbside delivery from Islands and I preorder the meals with applesauce and carrots.
 The kids do not even ask for the fries and Islands does a great job packaging the meal.
 But if a waiter asks them if they want fries, the answer is usually “yes.”

-- Take it To-Go: Take food to-go and eat at home more often for two big benefits.
+- Take it To-Go: Take food-to-go and eat at home more often for two big benefits.
 First, sitting at a restaurant for over an hour is counter-intuitive to kids’ natural instincts to run around and play.
 Rarely do my kids sit at the dinner table at home for more than 20 minutes.
 They’re captive at a restaurant: waiting for the menus, waiting to order, waiting for the food, waiting for the check.
 They won’t be sitting so long at home.
 Second, you can boost the nutritional quality of the restaurant food by putting out fruit and vegetables at home and serving the restaurant meals on smaller plates in appropriate portions.
-In under two minutes you can vastly improve the restaurant meal quality—at home!
+In under two minutes, you can vastly improve the restaurant meal quality-at home!

 - Branch Out: Are you afraid to try restaurants without a kids’ menu?
-My older daughter first tried steak when we went to a NYC restaurant that did not cater to kids nor offer a kids’ menu.
-It worked out great for us—she tried and loved steak.
+My older daughter first tried steak when we went to an NYC restaurant that did not cater to kids nor offer a kids’ menu.
+It worked out great for us-she tried and loved steak.
 A similar thing happened to a friend of mine, they were dining out on vacation in Florida at a place called Francisca, and her son branched out to try something new and really enjoyed it!
 If you never venture from the standard burger/mac n cheese/grilled cheese/quesadilla model, the kids will happily stick with their favorites.
 If they’re hungry and have no standard kid-food option, they may surprise you.

 Most restaurant choices for kids are: